Winter Camping with Karma Campervanskarmacampers2020-11-09T22:37:47+00:00

 WHY CHOOSE A CAMPERVAN OVER ROCKY MOUNTAIN RESORTS, HOTELS OR AIRBNBS?

 With so many great options, how do you choose?
 We’re avid outdoors people here at Karma, so it’s an easy decision for us to make.
-If you’re on the fence, here’s some reasons why you should choose a campervan for your Rocky Mountain getaway.
+If you’re on the fence, here’s some reasons why you should choose a campervan for your Western Canadian getaway.

-- Winter camping is more of an adventure!
-From backcountry snowshoeing to backpacking in sub-zero temperatures to chasing the mountains best snowfall Karma guests love a variety of winter activities and a good adventure.
+Winter camping is more of an adventure!
+From backcountry snowshoeing to exploring island hiking trails to chasing the mountains best snowfall Karma guests love a variety of winter activities and a good adventure.

-- There are a handful of RV campsites open for winter camping in Kananaskis, Banff, and Jasper parks and they are usually less expensive than staying in more traditional winter accommodations.
+There are a handful of RV campsites open for winter camping in Banff, Lake Louise, Jasper, Whistler and on Vancouver Island and they are usually less expensive than staying in more traditional winter accommodations.

-- It’s really quiet.
-Most resorts and hotels in the Rocky Mountains will be jam-packed all winter, while campgrounds are a little less popular.
+It’s really quiet.
+Most resorts and hotels in Western Canada will be jam-packed all winter, while campgrounds are a little less popular.
 If you’re looking for a quiet time, choose a campervan.

-- You’re not stuck in one spot.
+You’re not stuck in one spot.
 When your accommodations come with 4 wheels and an engine, you can keep moving from view to unbeatable view through your entire trip.
 Why stay put when there’s so much to see in the Canadian Rockies?
-Plan a winter road trip that you’ll never forget.
+We’re your mobile chalet!

 ROCKY MOUNTAIN CAMPGROUNDS AND CAMPING SPOTS